timmo001/home-assistant-assist-desktop/README.md

 You can find out more about Home Assistant Assist [here](https://www.home-assistant.io/voice_control/).

+## Features

+- Speech to text
+- Text to speech
+- Pipeline picker
+- Toggle with keyboard shortcut (Alt + A)

 ## Installation

 You can download the latest release from the [releases](https://github.com/timmo001/home-assistant-assist-desktop/releases) page.